 She also compiled and performed in a programme of South African prose and poetry for the Shakespeare Trust, Stratford Upon Avon.
 In America she played the leading role in A Day in the Death of Joe Egg.
 Her television work in South Africa has been extensive, covering nine local mini–series, a two-year stint on soapie Isidingo, and five one-off dramas.
 She has performed on radio since the age of 15 and most recently was invited to the BBC to perform in Athol Fugard's People are Living There.
 She coordinated a storytelling festival for Barney Simon at the Market Theatre in 1993 involving 37 different language groups and has directed many plays for the theatre, notably Brecht's Baal, Lorca's Yerma, Peter Weis's Marat Sade, Japes, A Midsummer Night's Dream, Broken Glass (by Arthur Miller), Noise (by Alex Jones) and Arcadia.
 A teacher of voice and acting since 1972, Dorothy was the Artistic Director and founder of The Actor's Centre at the Johannesburg Civic Theatre, before it closed down in 2008.

 She performed to a sold out season of Hamlet, launching the International Shakespeare Festival in Stratford upon Avon, and performed in Green Man Flashing at The Oval House Theatre, London.

-Dorothy has gone on to star in international shows most notably Netflix period piece, Troy.
-A philanthropist at heart, Dorothy runs a community theatre rehabilitating young homeless youth through the arts.
+A philanthropist at heart, Dorothy runs an internationally recognised Shakespeare company of homeless people called Johannesburg Awakening Minds (J.A.M) - community theatre rehabilitating young homeless youth through the arts.